InsightSoftwareConsortium/ITK/CODE_OF_CONDUCT.md

 ITK Community Participation Guidelines
 ======================================

-Version 1.0 – Updated January, 2018
+Version 1.0 – Updated May, 2018

-The [Insight Software Consortium](http://www.insightsoftwareconsortium.org/) (ISC) as the copyright holder of the National Library of Medicine Insight Segmentation and Registration Toolkit (ITK) has adopted the following Code of Conduct for ITK.
+The [Insight Software Consortium](http://www.insightsoftwareconsortium.org/) (ISC) as the copyright holder of the Insight Segmentation and Registration Toolkit (ITK) has adopted the following Code of Conduct for ITK.